DonFrancis1/Fabric-Saturday/README.md

     6. Choose load new table and specify the name of your table as SalesOrderTable
     7. uncheck enable partitions
     8. Uncheck transfer immediately and click OK.

+### Creating Warehouse and database objects
+Fabric items will be created within the warehouse for incremental loading.
+  1. a watermarktable (this table within incremental loading context keep metadata of SaleOrderTable which will be used to track the freshness of data ingested into the warehouse)
+  2. a store procedure to update the watermarktable.
+      1. On the explorer, click the + icon to add your LH1 to the warehouse.
+      2. Create a new SQL query
+      3. Use the SQL query in the repository named WarehouseObjects